dahlia/hollo/README.md

 The official Docker images are available on [GitHub Packages]:
 `ghcr.io/dahlia/hollo`.
-Besides this image, you need to set up a PostgreSQL database and an S3-compatible object storage for media storage.
+Besides this image, you need to set up a PostgreSQL database, Redis, and an S3-compatible object storage for media storage.
 You can use the following environment variables to configure Hollo:

  -  `DATABASE_URL`: The URL of the PostgreSQL database.
+ -  `REDIS_URL`: The URL of the Redis server.
  -  `SECRET_KEY`: The secret key for securing the session.
  -  `LOG_LEVEL`: The log level for the application.  `debug`, `info`, `warning`, `error`, and `fatal` are available.